Learn how to make an arm knit blanket today! Below is a great tutorial for you. This cozy arm knit blanket will be a great addition to any home!

 I ordered 12 skeins of chunky yarn for this project.
 I found a video on youtube that explained the basics of knitting, so it was super easy to make my arm knit blanket.
 (This post contains affiliate links.)

-Step by step tutorial on how to make an arm knit blanket.
+And now here is the step by step tutorial on how to make an arm knit blanket.

 - To begin, measure out about 5-6 ft lengths of yarn for your tail, and then make a slipknot on your right arm.
 Make it tight.